This article originally appeared on VICE Canada.

 VICE: Do you give your parents money?

-Meg: I don't exactly have the money for that, especially considering how egregious rent is in this city.
+Meg: I don't exactly have the money for that, especially considering how egregious rent is.
 But, it's not to say that I don't help them.
 If I notice, for example, that they don't have any more laundry detergent, I'm going to pick up laundry detergent.
 I'll help out with stuff that they probably don't notice, but I'm happy to do.
 Both of my parents still work and they're a little bit older and the reality for them is that they also can't stop working.
 So if there's little things that I can pick up on, for sure.
 I also don't ask my parents for anything.

 What do you think about the perception that all millennials rely on the “bank of mom and dad?”